koka-lang/koka/doc/spec/tour.kk.md

 With arbitrary effect handlers we need to be careful when interacting with external resources like files.
 Generally, operations can never resume (like exceptions), resume exactly once (giving the usual linear control flow), or resume more than once.
-To robustly handle the different cases, Koka provides the `finally` and `initially` functions.
+To robustly handle these different cases, Koka provides the `finally` and `initially` functions.
 Suppose we have the following low-level file operations on file handles:

 ```unchecked